 Anise essential oil is very effective for balancing digestion.
 It is particularly useful for conditions like indigestion, nausea and loss of appetite.
 It also has antibacterial and antifungal properties.
 Anise has a warm fragrance; sweet, spicy and rich.
 It blends well with blends of lavender, pine and rose attar.

 The essential oil of Frankincense is one of the most popular during the Christmas season due to its association with many religious ceremonies.
 Additionally, it offers the user peace of mind and a sense of calm.

-Clove is another fragrant essential oil that is popular during the Christmas season.
+Clove is another fragrant essential oil that is popular during Christmas.
 Just like frankincense, clove is also associated with many of the traditions of Christmas.
 Either spray or diffuse the essential oil of clove at home during the holidays to create a warm atmosphere for your friends and family.

 The essential oil of Tangerine is often used to soothe the intestines and stomach.
 Additionally, it benefits the liver as well.
 Tangerine is also proven to uplift your mood and offer you with emotional strength and inspiration.

 Using Geranium during the holiday season can be useful for several reasons.
 It can refresh the psyche and stimulate the lymphatic system of your body.

 No. 11 – Nutmeg essential oil